Pickett-Hamilton fort: Development

 The open spaces of airfields were very vulnerable to attack by airborne troops and it was felt that it was particularly important to defend them effectively.
 However, conventional defences such as pillboxes and trenches could not be installed without danger to friendly aircraft.
 At this time a number of private companies contacted the government with their own design ideas.
 (Note: See Bison concrete armoured lorry for an alternative portable airfield defence scheme, put forward by Concrete Limited.)

 The Pickett-Hamilton fort was designed by Francis Norman Pickett and Donald St Aubyn Hamilton.
 Pickett (1887–1957) was an engineer.
 He graduated from London University in 1907, and from 1918 to 1931 he was Proprietor of the firm of F. N. Pickett et Fils, engaged on the demolition of ammunition.
-This business encountered many difficulties but Pickett made a great deal of money before the company eventually failed.
-Pickett spent much of the early '20s involved in motor racing.
+Despite considerable difficulties, the business proved profitable for Pickett before the company eventually failed.
+Pickett spent much of the early 1920s involved in motor racing.
 He subsequently became managing director of Kaycee, Ltd., in 1931–35, of Consolidated Rubber Manufacturers, Ltd., in 1935–38, and of Ocean Salts (Products), Ltd., in 1938.
 Hamilton (1907–1956) was an architect based in London.
 Later, as part of Donald Hamilton, Wakeford & Partners, he designed many buildings in London and southern England.

 A friend of Norman Pickett, racing driver Donald Campbell, allowed his workshops to be used to build the prototypes.
 In early 1940, Campbell attended the operational trials of the prototype at RAF Andover.

 Winston Churchill wrote to General Ismay on 12 July 1940 saying: "I saw these pillboxes for the first time when I visited Langley last week.
 This appears to afford an admirable means of anti-parachute defence and it should surely be widely adopted.
 Let me have a plan."
 This pillbox was adopted by the Air Ministry and became known as the Pickett-Hamilton fort.